CalebBell/fluids/README.rst

 To report bugs, please use the fluids's Bug Tracker at:

     https://github.com/CalebBell/fluids/issues

+If you have further questions about the usage of the library, feel free to contact the author at Caleb.Andrew.Bell@gmal.com.

 License information
 -------------------

-See ``LICENSE.txt`` for information on the terms & conditions for usage of this software, and a DISCLAIMER OF ALL WARRANTIES.
+Fluids is MIT licensed.
+See ``LICENSE.txt`` for full information on the terms & conditions for usage of this software, and a DISCLAIMER OF ALL WARRANTIES.

 Although not required by the fluids license, if it is convenient for you, please cite fluids if used in your work.
 Please also consider contributing